First and foremost, we need to ensure the continous supply of food and other essential items.

 To ensure our producers have all their essential needs met, we're setting up producer only trade-market, where producers can trade amongst themselves.

-At least once a month, sometimes twice, we host a local seed swap where the community can come together to trade their seeds, while also supporting local food producers.
+At least 4 times a year, we host a local seed swap where the community can come together to trade their seeds, while also supporting local food producers.

 Processing our waste into useful items